SEc-123/SCSM-Global-Patent-Certification/SCSM_QA.md

   - Organizations and nations receive a **contribution grade** based on both quantity and quality of contributions.
 - **Incentives**:
   - Annual bonuses are distributed according to contribution grades.
-  - Regional rankings are published each year, and top-ranked countries receive honorary recognition.
+  - Regional rankings enterprises are published each year, and top-ranked countries receive honorary recognition.
 - **Strategic Impact**: Regional rankings directly affect the **allocation of Expert Committee representative seats**.

 ---